• Skip to main content

 Add A Natural Sweetener

-Sweetening your tea adds some calories, but if you do it the right way, you can limit the additional calories and even enjoy some extra health benefits, like electrolytes or antioxidants.
+Sweetening your tea adds some calories, but if you know how to sweeten green tea the right way, you can limit the additional calories and even enjoy some extra health benefits, like electrolytes or antioxidants.

 There’s no question that green tea has a ton of health benefits, but when it’s paired with the right sweetening agent, you can actually add to them.
 The key is to avoid any artificial sweeteners.
 Go natural and, if possible, avoid refined sugar as well.